top of page

 "The best teachers teach from the heart, not from the book." - Terry Heick

-Preparing your body for pregnancy is as much about care as it is about knowledge.
+Supporting health is as much about care and connection as it is about knowledge.

-As a Dietitian‑in‑Training (RD2Be), my approach to preconception nutrition rests on empathy, cultural respect, and personalized care.
-I guide women through a strengths-based, collaborative process—using motivational interviewing, open-ended dialogue, and client-led goal setting—to cultivate habits that feel sustainable, empowering, and uniquely tailored to their life, culture, and cycle.
+As a Dietitian-in-Training (RD2Be), my approach is grounded in empathy, cultural respect, and personalized care.
+I work collaboratively with women through a strengths-based process that centers motivational interviewing, open-ended dialogue, and client-led goal setting.
+This allows nutrition habits to feel realistic, empowering, and aligned with each person’s life, culture, and health goals.

 Male chef and group of people at cooking classes.jpg